-Climate & Clean Air
+Climate Justice & Clean Air

-The climate crisis is already impacting Latino communities across the country.
-Latino communities want to see action taken to protect their health and mitigate the climate crisis.
-In fact, 86% of Latinx people support carbon pollution limits on power plants – a key driver of climate change.
+The climate crisis is already impacting Latino/a/x communities across the country.
+Latino/a/x communities want to see action taken to protect their health and mitigate the climate crisis.
+In fact, 86% of Latino/a/x people support carbon pollution limits on power plants – a key driver of climate change.
 GreenLatinos supports the IPCC recommended goal of deep carbon cuts by 2030 and net zero emissions by 2050 in order to prevent global average temperatures from rising by 1.5 ° C. GreenLatinos members are calling for federal climate action that achieves deep carbon cuts, funds resilient infrastructure, and prioritizes benefits for the most impacted communities.

 Who Can Join?

 Anyone may join the working group.
 We encourage and prioritize individuals from Latino/a/x-led organizations or based in predominantly Latino/a/x communities; those that work or are involved in environmental justice-focused work; or those who work in local or regional-level scales.